HDFGroup/hdf-rest-api/AttrOps/PUT_Attribute.rst

 Sample Request - compound type
 ----------------------------------

-Create a two-element, attribute of group with UUID of "be319519-" named "attr_compound".
+Create a two-element, attribute in the group with UUID of "be319519-" named "attr_compound".
 The attribute has a compound type with an integer and a floating point element.